stevedylandev/mast-cli/README.md

 ## Install

+There are several ways you can install Mast

+### Install Script

-Copy this command to download and run the install script
+You can copy this command to download and run the install script

 ```bash
 curl -fsSL https://stevedylan.dev/mast.sh | bash